GeoscienceAustralia/ga_sar_workflow/README.md

 ## GAMMA-INSAR Unit Testing

-Running unit tests for `gamma_insar` is is as simple as running `pytest` from the project directory on a supported platform (docker options below).
+Running unit tests for `gamma_insar` is as simple as running `pytest` from the project directory on a supported platform (docker options below).
 The test suite was written with the assumption that GAMMA is *unavailable*, but all other dependencies are required - this is suitable for testing on a wider range of systems (such as developers machines & CI testing environments which likely won't have GAMMA licenses).

 As a result of this design decision, the *unit* tests only test the logic of the workflow - not the correctness of the processed data.